sidekick-dojo/navpages/README.md

 - **⚡ Action Buttons**: Support for additional action buttons in the navigation rail with flexible positioning
 - **📲 Mobile Optimization**: Automatic mobile layout with overflow handling and intuitive menu systems
 - **♿ Accessibility**: Full accessibility support with proper semantic labels and keyboard navigation
-- **🎛️ Leading Widgets**: Support for custom leading widgets in both expanded and collapsed navigation states
+- **🎛️ Leading Widgets**: Support for custom leading widgets in both expanded and collapsed navigation states with flexible positioning
 - **📋 Header Support**: Optional header widget that can span the full width or be positioned above content
 - **📜 Scrollable Navigation**: Optional vertical scrolling for navigation rails with many items
 - **🔄 Secondary Actions**: Dynamic secondary action buttons that can be set programmatically